fevpallar/thesocialineptmedia/README.md

 ## [IN PROGRESS...]

 *<sub> So you want to build some events based streaming apps in very simple, easy ways yet covering the fundamental functionals?
-Start to build your own IS?</sub>*
+Start to build your own IS?
 We gonna try to develop quick-mini social media site that covers basic thing such as adding friend, post, chat, ....</sub>*